 - Work side by side in the garden – pulling weeds, raking, digging, planting, picking vegetables and flowers.
 Getting outside in the fresh air is a good mood booster as well, and the work yields a satisfying sense of purpose.

 - Get cleaning!
 Chores around the house like sweeping, dusting, vacuuming, and even folding laundry are excellent ways to exercise, and doing these tasks together allows for conversations, reminiscing, and a feeling of accomplishment when the tasks are done.

 - Take a walk together – at the park, in a shopping mall, or just around the block.
 Stick to the same route if the senior prefers, or change it up from day to day if more variety is appreciated.

 Workouts for Late-Stage Dementia

 Alterations will need to be made as the disease progresses, but there are plenty of opportunities to incorporate physical exercise into the senior’s day, including:

 - Sit to stand: From a seated position, with as much help as needed, the older adult will rise up to a standing position, pause for a couple of seconds, and go back to a seated position.
 Repeat several times.

 - Chair stretches: This video offers several different stretches that can help strengthen and build muscles throughout the body.

 - Bed stretches: For a senior who is bed-bound, moving and bending the legs and arms, whether independently or with assistance, will help relieve stiff muscles.

-Get in touch with Abby Senior Care, a provider of compassionate care at home in Denver and the surrounding communities, for help with implementing an ideal (doctor-approved) exercise regimen for a loved one with dementia, along with the compassionate companionship that makes exercise more pleasurable!
+Get in touch with Abby Senior Care‘s compassionate in-home caregivers in Denver, CO or the surrounding communities, for help with implementing an ideal (doctor-approved) exercise regimen for a loved one with dementia, along with the compassionate companionship that makes exercise more pleasurable!
 Reach us today at 303-699-8840.